Health Service Prescription Refill Procedure

 - When a refill is needed:

-- Student needs to call pharmacy for refill of medication when needed.
+- Student needs to call pharmacy for refill of medication.

 - Please call with at least 7 days of medication left.
 This allows adequate time for processing and delivering.

-- Call the pharmacy, leave your name and telephone number, prescription number, name of medication, insurance information, and be sure to emphasize that you need to have the medication delivered to St. Olaf.
-College Health Services.
+- Call the pharmacy, leave your name and telephone number, prescription number, name of medication, insurance information, and be sure to emphasize that you need to have the medication delivered to St. Olaf College Health Service.

 - Student can drop off written prescriptions from providers and they will be kept until the intended pharmacy comes to make a delivery.
 Prescriptions will be picked up at that time and then delivered on the next scheduled delivery day.
 Pharmacies do not make special trips to pick up written prescriptions.